Attention in Motion: Secure Platooning via Transformer-based Misbehavior Detection: Performance Evaluation

+\textbf{End-to-End Detection Latency.} \textsc{AIMformer} ($B \cdot V$ configuration) operates on ego-vehicle sensor (e.g., radar, IMU, odometry) and controller output rather than received \ac{V2X} messages, eliminating network-related delays from the detection pipeline.
+The total detection delay comprises: (i) sensor acquisition, with on-board sensors sampling well above the 10$Hz$ \ac{CAM} periodicity (e.g., automotive radar at 20--50$Hz$, IMU at $\geq$100$Hz$); (ii) look-back buffering ($T=10$ observations); and (iii) model inference (0.13--0.8$ms$ with \ac{TFLite}/TensorRT).
+After the initial buffer fill, each sensor sample triggers sub-millisecond inference, an order of magnitude faster than the 100$ms$ \ac{CAM} interval bounding network-dependent approaches.
+Since the system does not depend on \ac{CAM} reception, detection can operate at the native sensor rate rather than the \ac{V2X} dissemination schedule, with the 10 observations look-back horizon remaining the dominant constraint ($\sim$1~second at the training dataset's granularity).

 Fig.~\ref{fig:roc_tflite_quant} compares \ac{TFLite} and quantized model \ac{ROC} curves.
 Both achieve high \ac{AUC} with nearly identical curves, indicating quantization preserves accuracy.
-We analyze Cars 3, 5, and 6 (most impactful positions): Car 3 (immediate victim for all maneuvers) achieves high \ac{AUC} with 0.1\% difference between global and individual models; Car 5 (farthest from attacks, most challenging detection position) demonstrates high \ac{AUC} despite difficulty, with global models superior for \ac{CVS} controllers (1 and 2) but individual models superior for \ac{CTH} controllers due to larger intra-platoon distances; Car 6 (joiner) performs similarly to Car 3, with both deployment approaches reliably detecting attacks.
-The worst performance occurs with the global model under Controller 1 due to divergent lane-change behavior, creating \acp{FP}, which highlights the limitations of universal global deployment.
+We analyze Cars 3, 5, and 6 (most impactful positions): Car 3 (immediate victim for all maneuvers) achieves high \ac{AUC} with 0.1\% difference between global and individual models; Car 5 (farthest from attacks, most challenging detection position) demonstrates high \ac{AUC}, with global models superior for \ac{CVS} controllers (1 and 2) but individual models superior for \ac{CTH} controllers due to larger intra-platoon distances; Car 6 (joiner) performs similarly to Car 3, with both deployment approaches reliably detecting attacks.
+The worst performance occurs with the global model under Controller 1 due to divergent lane-change behavior, leading to \acp{FP}, highlighting the limitations of global deployment.

 Table~\ref{tab:model_sizes} compares model size. \ac{TFLite} transformation reduces size by 50\% (global) and 27\% (individual); integer quantization achieves 86\% (1.7 MB global) and 80\% (1.2 MB individual) overall reduction. \ac{ONNX} yields similar float quantization sizes (3.4 MB global, 2.3 MB individual) but larger integer sizes (3.3 MB global, 2 MB individual; 94\% and 66\% increases).
 TensorRT produces larger sizes (4.7 MB float global, 3 MB float/integer individual), with 76-150\% increases over \ac{TFLite}, which also achieves the fastest inference.